 Respiratory care students, with support and guidance of their clinical instructor or preceptor, may have an opportunity to care for patients with an infectious disease.
 Students are expected to help manage care of these patients.
 When considering the care of clients diagnosed with serious infectious disease, we recognize that students have varying degrees of skills, both psychomotor and cognitive.
 We also recognize that faulty technique when caring for these clients could prove harmful or even fatal to the student.
-Students are not required to care for patients in isolation requiring a N-95 mask, PAPR, or any other fit-tested equipment unless specially arranged by program administration.

 Graduate health care workers are expected to have the skills and knowledge necessary to provide safe and compassionate care for all clients, regardless of diagnosis.
 Consideration will be given to the client's complexity of care, agency policy, and the student's knowledge and dexterity level.
 A student who refuses to care for infected clients will be counseled to determine the reason for refusal and regarding the failure to meet the requirements of the profession of respiratory care.
-Students who have serious reservations about caring for clients with infectious diseases should reconsider their career choice.
+Students who have serious reservations about caring for clients with infectious diseases should carefully consider their career choice

-Standard Precautions
+Standard Precautions: